 4. Introduce the Veggies Gradually

 The most vital thing to do is to ensure your horse is not displaying signs of food sensitivity.
-You can prevent it by introducing the vegetable to your horse’s diet piece by piece as you watch over them for any signs of distress.
+You can prevent this by introducing the vegetable to your horse’s diet piece by piece as you watch over them for any signs of distress.

 Watch for signs like lethargy, pawing on the floor, rolling, losing appetite, pooping less than usual, suspicious gut noises, increased sweating, and problems passing urine, which may indicate colic.